jackyhuynh/Research-Of-Digital-Impact-On-Human-Brain/README.md

 # Research on Digital Impact Human Brain

 Research paper on how digital devices impact children's activities.
 This is a simple website build with HTML and CSS.
 There is not any advance featured is used in this website, but the material is quite interesting to me.

+The repo also contain basic form of many small application that can be used as a based to develop your website, feel free to download it.

 ![alt](https://github.com/jackyhuynh/ResearchOfDigitalImpactOnHumanBrain/blob/main/1.%20Digital%20Impact/FramePic.jpg)